Travel Insurance in Alberta

 Can I extend my coverage if my trip gets longer than expected?

 Usually yes, with conditions.
-Most policies allow extensions if you haven't made a claim, your existing coverage hasn't expired, you haven't seen a doctor since your departure, and you're not currently experiencing symptoms that might lead to a claim.
-Extensions are arranged before your existing policy expires — trying to extend after the fact is much harder.
+Most policies allow extensions if you haven't made a claim, your existing coverage hasn't expired, you haven't seen a doctor since departure, and you're not currently experiencing symptoms that might lead to a claim.
+Extensions need to be arranged before your existing policy expires — trying to extend after the fact is much harder.

 What happens if I have a claim?

-Contact the insurer's emergency assistance line immediately — most policies require notification before significant treatment.
-The assistance team helps coordinate care, ensures you're going to facilities that won't dispute coverage, and starts the claims documentation process while you're still being treated.
+Contact the insurer's emergency assistance line immediately.
+Most policies require notification before significant treatment.
+The assistance team helps coordinate care, makes sure you're going to facilities that won't dispute coverage, and starts the claims documentation process while you're still being treated.
 Both Manulife and TuGo have established 24/7 assistance teams; we'll help you understand the claims process for whichever policy you have.

 Let's Talk About Your Trip

-If you're planning a trip — vacation, snowbird stay, visiting family — and want to make sure you've got the right coverage, let's talk.
-We'll help you figure out which plan, which insurer, and which level of coverage actually fits your situation.
-No pressure, no pitch.
+Planning a trip — vacation, snowbird stay, family visit — and want to make sure the coverage actually fits your situation?
+Get in touch.
+We'll work through which plan, which insurer, and which level of coverage makes sense for where you're going and what your health history looks like.